 Computer Keeps Freezing Every Few Seconds – What To Do

-Short freezes are referred to a micro stutters and can be incredibly annoying.
+Short freezes are referred to as micro stutters and can be incredibly annoying.
 They mainly occur in Windows and can have multiple causes.
-It doesn’t matter how fast your computer is, whether you use SSD or HDD, have water cooling or what processor you use, the causes are many.
+It doesn’t matter how fast your computer is, whether you use SSD or HDD, have water cooling, or what processor you use, the causes are many.
 There are ways to fix it though and this tutorial is going to show you some things to try if your computer keeps freezing every few seconds.

-Micro stutters can be caused by hardware, software, operating system, temperature or something completely different.
+Micro stutters can be caused by hardware, software, operating system, temperature, or something completely different.
 The first thing to do is to figure out if the stuttering occurs when you’re performing a particular task on a computer or whether it is truly random.

 If it’s while performing a particular task, that gives you an idea of where to start looking.
 If it is random, we’re going to have to dig deeper.

-Stop your computer freezing
+Stop your computer from freezing

-We should first check Windows Event Viewer to see if there are system errors that could be causing the stuttering.
+We should first check the Windows Event Viewer to see if there are system errors that could be causing the stuttering.
 This could tell us right away what’s causing your problems.

 - Type ‘event’ into the Windows search box and select Event Viewer.

-- Open Event Viewer, select Windows Logs and then System from the left menu.
+- Open Event Viewer, select Windows Logs, and then System from the left menu.